 Motion graphics are a type of animation that involves creating animated graphic designs to convey information or tell a story.
-This technique is often used in advertising, explainer videos, and title sequences for films and TV shows.
+This technique is often used in advertising and title sequences for films and TV shows.

 Motion graphics can be created using a variety of software programs, such as Adobe After Effects and Cinema 4D.
 They often incorporate elements of 2D and 3D animation, as well as typography and other graphic design elements.

 (The Skeleton Motion Design team cracking on with their next project!)

 From the hand-drawn cells of traditional animation to the complex and realistic worlds of computer animation, we can see that animated video production is ever-evolving.

 Each technique has its strengths and weaknesses, and animators often combine different methods to achieve their desired results.
 With the continued development of technology, it'll be exciting to see where animation goes next!

 video production agency that specialises in producing creative videos & campaigns that get real results.Marketing Manager for Skeleton — a full-service